 Herb Plants for Sale

-Our potted 9cm herbs are ready to plant straight out (unless they’re the whimpy ones) and will be shipped asap - although orders may take longer than usual.
-All herbs come with our wooden plant labels – with growing information just a click away.
+All in stock herbs are ready to be planted and will be shipped via a 48hr courier service on Mondays and Thursdays.
+All herbs come with our famous wooden plant QR labels – with growing information just a click away.

 Order Herbs to Plant Now